tanmayjay/blog-contributors/README.md

 ## Installation ##

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+-   Clone the repository inside `/wp-content/plugins/`
+-   CD into folder `cd blog-contributors` and run `composer install` and then `composer dump-autoload -o`
+-   Lastly run `npm install` and then `npm run build` and then `npm run dev:build`
+-   Activate the plugin

 ## Changelog ##